 In those days, I was reading Elizabeth Elliot at the same time as L’Engle; both strong women, the former pushed extreme faithfulness and the latter extreme thoughtfulness.
 Even then the pages of my quote book were covered in people who would likely disagree with other, and that has continued through the years.
-Over ten years later, the book grows and is nearly filled, still sitting neatly by my desk lamp as it has all these years.
-I’ll begin collecting quotes here now as well, as I’ve wanted to be able to “search” the book…sometimes faster than sifting through the pages.
+Nearly twenty years later, the book grows and is nearly filled, still sitting neatly by my desk lamp as it has all these years.
+I’ll begin collecting quotes here now as well, as I’ve wanted to be able to “search” the book… sometimes faster than sifting through the pages.

 The quote at the bottom is the first quote written in that book (and no doubt the longest) all those years ago.
 I remember playing and pausing the movie…the VHS movie…to get it copied in.
 I’ll have to keep adding to the parchment for principle’s sake, but I’ll begin adding here as well, with the most recent at the top of this page… just below.

 Enjoy them, and add your own.